The Lipschitz Liouville Property, Affine Rigidity, and Coarse Harmonic Coordinates on Groups of Polynomial Growth: Introduction

 In particular, $\LHF$ is stable under passage to finite-index subgroups and supergroups as a seminormed affine space. \end{mainthm}

 \textbf{3.
 Quasi-isometry invariance and harmonic coordinates.} Combining the quantitative stability and the exact norm identification yields invariance under coarse geometric equivalence.

 \begin{mainthm}[Quasi-isometric invariance of $\LHF$ as a seminormed space] Let $G$ and $H$ be finitely generated groups of polynomial growth, and suppose $\Phi:G\to H$ is a quasi-isometry.
-Let $\mu_G,\mu_H$ be adapted, smooth, and Abelian-centered on $G,H$.
-Then there is a natural linear isomorphism
+Let $\mu_G,\mu_H$ be $\SAS$ measures on $G,H$ respectively.
+Then, after choosing a Shalom-Sauer transport datum for $\Phi$, there is a linear isomorphism

 that respects Lipschitz seminorms up to a multiplicative constant $C\ge 1$: